NOAH Winter Shelter Opened on 28th November 2016

 “We’ve been donated sleeping bags, toiletries and winter essentials packs.
 We are appealing for donations of snacks, hot drink provisions, and roll mats.
 If anyone can help during February with these items, it would be massively appreciated”.

-Both the Soup Kitchen and Emergency Winter Shelter are traditionally staffed by a combination of trained NOAH workers and volunteers, and this year
+Both the Soup Kitchen and Emergency Winter Shelter are traditionally staffed by a combination of trained NOAH workers and volunteers, and this year is no different.
+The more assistance we receive, the better the support for the most disadvantaged members of our community.

 We would like to thank the Central Baptist Church, Luton Borough Council, other donors, all providers of food, and all volunteers for supporting this important, life-saving project.